GrandSuccess87/liri-node-app/README.md

 To retrieve the data that will power this app, you'll need to send requests to the Twitter, Spotify and OMDB APIs.

-You'll use Request to grab data from the OMDB API.
+This applicatioin uses Request to grab data from the OMDB API.

-Get Started These are the commands you should use:
+To get Started these are the commands you should use:

 Get Tweets Will display my latest 20 tweets: